greerviau/GlorifiedCruiseControl/README.md

 Download the lanenet models and data [here](https://drive.google.com/open?id=1Z2HSItBayCRa3pg1CEn0S_xn8LLLwIGD)

 ### Vehicle Detection
+#### NOTE: Did not end up using vehicle detection in conjunction with the perception system for computation limitations.
+Possible to implement this in the future.
 A pretrained implementation of Google MobileNetSSD Network that detects vehicles from the video feed.
 Metrics about each vehicle are calculated such as lane position (left, right, mine) and distance to the vehicle.

 ## Prediction Network
 A Neural Network that takes in the data collected from the perception system and predicts the driving controls (steering wheel angle, throttle, brake)

+## CONV Net Architecture
+Using a convolutional architecture for predicting steering wheel commands from raw images worked the best.
+The architecture used was based on an [paper by NVIDIA](https://arxiv.org/pdf/1604.07316v1.pdf).

 ## References
 ### MobileNet-SSD Object Detection